Why Self-Worth Matters And How To Improve It

 Remember that there's a big difference between identifying areas for improvement and criticizing yourself.
 The first is a problem-solving task.
 The second has only one purpose, and that's to make you feel bad about yourself.

-When something bad happens to you, you can rebuild your self-worth by looking for the ways you are good in that role or situation.
+When something terrible happens to you, you can rebuild your self-worth by looking for the ways you are good in that role or situation.
 You might feel like you're a bad parent because you missed your child's dance recital.
-Rather than defining yourself as a parent by that one instance, look deeper for ways that you're a good parent.
+Rather than defining yourself as a parent by that one instance, look for more profound ways that suggest you're a good parent.

 Use "I Am" with Care